yassato/AraAphidGWAS/manuscript/manuscript.md

 # Introduction
 Plants are attacked by herbivores across their life cycle in natural environments.
-While chemical and physical traits have long been the main focus of anti-herbivore defense [@schoonhoven2005insect; @kessler2004silencing; @schuman2015plant; @sato2019plant], plant life-history traits also account for herbivory variation in field environments [@carmona2011plant; @schuman2015plant; @barton2017future].
+While chemical and physical traits have long been the main focus of anti-herbivore resistance [@schoonhoven2005insect; @kessler2004silencing; @schuman2015plant; @sato2019plant], plant life-history traits also account for herbivory variation in field environments [@carmona2011plant; @schuman2015plant; @barton2017future].
 For example, phenological changes (e.g., early flowering) can allow plants to escape from seasonal herbivory [@kawagoe2010escape; @marquis2021escape].
 The visibility of plants for herbivores, namely plant apparency [@feeny1976plant], also changes across plant ontogeny (e.g., from vegetative to reproductive phase), which alters the risk of herbivore attacks [@zverev2017ontogenetic; @barton2017future].
 By focusing on genetic variation within a plant species, several studies have shown that plant phenological and architectural traits shape heritable variation in herbivory [@johnson2009heritability; @barbour2015multiple; @sato2019plant].